ICURY: Tokenizing the Dominant Open Content Syndication Network in the E-commerce Market

 ICURY is defined as a token to decentralize Icecat’s existing global product content syndication network, which already facilitates 13 billion downloads per year by tens of thousands of e-commerce companies.
 Icecat, a listed company in The Netherlands and exploiting a unique open content catalog, wants to use the token as pre-pay for its services at a minimum value.
 Next, the token can be used to incentify decentralized content production and syndication.
 In the token ecosystem, independent Proof-Of-Quality checks are seen as critical, as users demand standardized and verified product content.
 For the long term success of the syndication network, it is important to develop protocols for the independent and decentralized voting on changes in the Icecat taxonomy by stakeholders.

 Icecat is the leading syndicator of product content for the global e-commerce market as it’s running the only global open catalog, Open Icecat[i], under an open content license[ii], and is processing billions of product data-sheets (PDSs) download requests per quarter in 2017[iii], supporting 5,300 different tech platforms, used by approximately 73,000 registered e-channel partners in 222 different countries or territories.
 The PDS downloads are related to the products of around 19,000 individual brands[iv].
-A PDS is defined here as all the information that is helping to understand a discrete product: its unique product identifiers and classification, marketing and other descriptive texts, product specifications, relations with other other products, images, logos, videos, (3D) animations, reasons to buy and reviews.
+A PDS is defined here as a record that contains all the information that is helping to understand a discrete product: its unique product identifiers and classification, marketing and other descriptive texts, product specifications, relations with other other products, images, logos, videos, (3D) animations, reasons to buy, reviews and other attributes.

-According to Icecat (figure 1), the increase in downloads is exponentially, surpassed 8 billion downloads by 2016 and reaches 13 billion by 2017.
+According to Icecat (figure 1), the increase in PDS downloads is exponentially, surpassing 8 billion downloads in 2016 and more than 13 billion downloads are facilitated during 2017.
 Main rival syndicators in its competitive space have “closed” or proprietary business models and don’t produce usage numbers that are even close to Icecat’s.
 Icecat did a successful IPO in February 2017 in the Netherlands, and has since then a market capitalization of more than 120 million euro.
 Leading brands[v], e-tailers and e-commerce platforms have embraced the open content model of Icecat to lower costs and increase content quality.
 At the output or use side, hundreds of developers have been inspired by the open content model to create interfaces to their e-commerce platforms, such as Magento, PrestaShop, SAP Hybris, Akeneo, Amazon, Ebay, and many others.
 But, at the input or creation side, such a creativity is not yet unlocked.

-Figure 1: Annual downloads of product data-sheets exponentially growing to almost 14 billion PDS downloads by 2017 by users of Icecat at CAGR of 59.42%.
+Figure 1: Annual downloads of product data-sheets exponentially growing to almost 14 billion PDS downloads during 2017 by users of Icecat at CAGR of 59.42%.

 There is a need, however, for unlocking such a creativity also at the input side.
 Although, Icecat currently covers 4.4 million products with standardized PDSs from tens of thousands of brands, the major market places have a need of covering 100s of millions of products from millions of individual brands[vi].
 Including specialized business-to-business products and services, the number of needed PDSs to cover all might be even over a billion.
 Despite that Icecat is increasing its PDS production significantly, using smart techniques and individual brand interfaces, it appreciates that the current more restricted content upload model and processes are not sufficiently decentralized, stimulating and/or rewarding to take care that any product on earth is covered by a standardized PDS with all its rich media assets such as brochures, images, manuals, videos, 3D animations, reviews etc.